prabhuignoto/nexhealth_quickstart/README.md

 ## Starting the Node server and Frontend app

-Change in to the server folder and run the following command:
+Navigate to the server folder and run the following command:

 ```sh
 cd ./server